stenzek/duckstation/README.md

  - NeGcon support
  - Qt and SDL frontends for desktop
  - libretro core for Windows and Linux
+ - Automatic updates for Windows builds
  - Automatic content scanning - game titles/regions are provided by redump.org
  - Optional automatic switching of memory cards for each game

 ## System Requirements
  - A CPU faster than a potato.
 But it needs to be 64-bit (either x86_64 or AArch64/ARMv8) otherwise you won't get a recompiler and it'll be slow.
 There are no plans to add any 32-bit recompilers.
  - For the hardware renderers, a GPU capable of OpenGL 3.0/OpenGL ES 3.0/Direct3D 11 Feature Level 10.0 (or Vulkan 1.0) and above.
 So, basically anything made in the last 10 years or so.
- - SDL-compatible game controller (e.g. XB360/XBOne).
+ - SDL or XInput compatible game controller (e.g. XB360/XBOne).
 DualShock 3 users on Windows will need to install the official DualShock 3 drivers included as part of PlayStation Now.
    - Optional [SDL game contoller database files](#sdl-game-controller-database) are also supported.

 ## Downloading and running